RonanDavalan/WindowsOrchestrator/docs/en-US/USER_GUIDE.md

 ##### Phase 8: Application Launch (00:02+)

 The `WindowsOrchestrator-UserLogon` task executes with the "At Logon" trigger.
-The actions are as follows: check if the `ProcessToMonitor` process is already running, launch via the configured method (direct/cmd/powershell/legacy) if the process is absent, no action if the process is present (only an info log is generated).
+The actions are as follows: check if the `ProcessToMonitor` process is already running, launch via the configured method (Direct, Cmd, PowerShell, Legacy) if the process is absent, no action if the process is present (only an info log is generated).
 The system does not perform continuous monitoring (no watchdog).
 The result is logged in `config_utilisateur_ps.txt`.

 #### 5.1.2.
 Understanding Execution Contexts